 Leveraging nano-optical effects to enlarge the unique vibrational fingerprints of materials by many orders of magnitude, surface plasmonics and associated plasmon-enhanced spectroscopy lend ultrahigh sensitive detection at the single-molecule level.
-The presence of low-abundance molecular markers in various applications ranging from biological diagnosis, chemical identification, to environmental analysis can be recognized and imaged using SERS.
+The presence of low-abundance molecular markers in various applications ranging from biological diagnosis, chemical identification, to environmental analysis can be recognized and imaged.
 The efforts in our group include the development of single-molecule Raman spectroscopy focusing on probing vibrational and electronic coupling in single molecules and nanostructures, which is crucial to understand heat dissipation and chemical reaction in various systems.
 We are also active in the study of electro-luminescence and photo-luminescence of atomic-scale plasmonically active structures and exploring applications based on plasmon-induced hot-carrier dynamics such as light sources and highly responsive photodetector.